just214/typescript-playground-plugin-svelte/README.md

 >
 > Playground plugins have no fancy frameworks, you're free to inject them at runtime and use them if you need to - but the current plugins are built with the DOM APIs and TypeScript.

-Since Svelte can be compiled down to dependency-free JavaScript classes, it makes as a great fit as an alternative to the DOM APIs.
-This project allows you to use Svelte in addition to the DOM APIs to create a rich, interactive UI for your plugin.
+Since Svelte can be compiled down to dependency-free JavaScript classes, it offers a great, declarative alternative to writing imperative markup with the DOM APIs.
+This library allows you to use Svelte as a replacement or addition to the DOM APIs to create a rich, interactive UI for your plugin.

 ## How To Use This Starter